Updates for Caltech neighbors

 Here you can find announcements and news for neighbors, ways to learn more and connect, and links to construction information and events you are welcome to attend.

-FEBRUARY 2025
+APRIL 2025

 The Eaton and Palisades fires and windstorm have deeply affected all of us across the community.
 We hope that you are well and that you find, as we have here at Caltech, strength and resilience in community.
 We are writing to share recent findings on wildfire-related topics and to convey our regular construction updates and event invitations.